xonq/mycotools/test/mycotools_workshop.md

 <br />

-## Obtain basic statistics about the annotations
+## Obtain basic genome and annotation measurements
 Let's get into some computational biology!
 We will start by obtaining some basic annotation statistics regarding what is in the database.